How to Hire Remotely in The Post Covid Era

 Steps: How to Hire Remotely

-Whether you need a developer for your IT team or a talented salesperson these steps will help you hire the candidate you are looking for.
+Whether you need a developer for your IT team or a talented salesperson, these steps will help you secure the candidate you are looking for.

 Step #2: Write an Effective Job Ad

-Job descriptions matter a lot more than companies think.
+Job descriptions matter far more than many companies realise.

 - About the role